 The knife weight of 264 grams is on the heavier side.
 The knife also does not have a spine taper, and the spine thickness is 2.6mm.

 The Kurouchi finish will not come off if you use it normally, but you should know that particular food and its acidic level can affect it.
 Things like lemons, vinegar, tomatoes, and alcoholic liquid can affect the Kuroichi finish if the knife is exposed to that liquid.

 If you expect a Japanese Nakiri in terms of performance, this knife will not deliver on that aspect.
 While the knife has the Traditional Japanese look, it will not perform like one.
 The handle is on the larger side for the blade size, and the weight is also heavy.
-The thickness of the knife adds durability and takes away from Japanese made knives’ smooth cutting performance.
-If you don’t compare it to the Japanese knife, this knife is quite good and suitable for all home cooks.
+The thickness of the knife adds durability and takes away from Japanese-made knives’ smooth-cutting performance.
+If you don’t compare it to the Japanese knife, this knife is quite suitable for all home cooks.
 However, the claim of an AUS10 with a Rockwell of 60 is not right with the version I received.
 The Rockwell hardness is 57 during my testing.
 In terms of performance, the core material performs the same as a 9cr18mov and not an AUS10.